katsith-emc/cut-and-build/works/study-01/index.md

 ![Standing form fully painted white, erasing wood grain, Study 1, 2026](2study1.webp)

-The underlying white ground is brought to the surface, erasing the information carried by the wood grain.
-Material presence gives way to pure form.
+The standing form is covered entirely in white, and the wood grain disappears beneath it.
+What was material becomes surface — nothing is added in shape, only the way light falls on it has changed.
+The structure is now fixed enough to be erased, and general enough to be built upon again.

 ### [NFT #2: White Painted — View on OpenSea →](https://opensea.io/item/polygon/0xb5cf09c66e6deb732bb96b57b6a15d807a1c8905/3)